Lycos-Novation/PyEngine4/README.md

 - [+] Engine Settings
 - [+] Utility classes : Vec2, Color, Math
 - [+] requirements.txt
-- [+] Components : ButtonComponent, TimeScaleComponent
+- [+] Components : ButtonComponent, TimeScaleComponent, MusicComponent
 - [+] Assets : Sounds
 - [~] Open a project from a different version of PE4
 - [~] Upgrade UI of ComponentsWidget and AssetsExplorer